ppy/osu-wiki/news/2023/2023-10-23-beatmap-spotlights-season-10-autumn-2023.md

 This season was rather a calm one when it comes to amount of the faces swapping around, we've got some huge qualitative-level changes to announce though!

-[Crumpey](https://osu.ppy.sh/users/3518705), after long years of involvement in Beatmap Spotlights as a osu!mania team leader, will be taking official manager position from now on, helping the project achieve its goals in bigger schema. [meiqth](https://osu.ppy.sh/users/12565402) will also take over osu!taiko team leadership, replacing [Hivie](https://osu.ppy.sh/users/14102976) on that position.
+[Crumpey](https://osu.ppy.sh/users/3518705), after long years of involvement in Beatmap Spotlights as an osu!mania team leader, will be taking an official manager position from now on, helping the project achieve its long-term goals. [meiqth](https://osu.ppy.sh/users/12565402) will additionally take over osu!taiko team leadership, replacing [Hivie](https://osu.ppy.sh/users/14102976) on that position.

-We will also be saying farwell to [Axer](https://osu.ppy.sh/users/7299864), who served as a curator for osu!taiko game mode, thanks for your hard efforts!
+We will also be saying farewell to [Axer](https://osu.ppy.sh/users/7299864), who served as a dedicated and passionate osu!taiko curator for the past 2.5 years.
+Thank you for your hard efforts!

 ## The future

-What do you want for the next season?
+What do *you* want to see happen for the next season?
 What needs to be fixed?
 What are your opinions on the current system?
 You can voice out all your opinions in the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) (`#beatmap-spotlights` channel) and we will keep note of every suggestion, so please let us know how you feel about things.

 We do hope you enjoyed the Spring Season 2023 Spotlights, and, of course, we do hope that you'll enjoy the Winter Season even more!